jouir/pgbeat/README.md

 ## Internals

 `pgbeat` behavior is like a heartbeat system.
-It updates a given row at a given interval of time with the current timestamp.
+It updates a given row at a given interval of time with the current timestamp. `pgbeat` works with replicas too.
+As soon as connected instance gets promoted, it will automatically start to update heartbeat.

 ## Highlights
 `pgbeat` uses an identifier (`-id`) associated with its timestamp so multiple daemons can run at the same time on the same instance without overlap.

-Interval unit is milliseconds (`-interval`).
+Interval unit is seconds (`-interval`, `-recovery-interval`, `-timeout`).
+Milliseconds can be set using floating point value (ex: 0.25 for 250ms), except for `-timeout` where only integers are accepted.

 `pgbeat` relies on `libpq` for PostgreSQL connection.
 When `-host` is ommited, connection via unix socket is used.
 When `-user` is ommited, the unix user is used.
 And so on.

-You will have to use CTRL+C (SIGINT) or kill (SIGTERM) to terminate `pgbeat`.
+`pgbeat` handles `SIGINT` and `SIGTERM` signals.

 Configuration file options **override** command-line arguments.